gaborkr/.emacs.d/README.md

 The config file comes straight from [Clojure the Brave](https://www.nostarch.com/clojure) - cheers!

 Paredit mode is enabled by default.
 C-left/C-right will be disabled for paredit because I'm addicted to using these keys for moving across words...

+## For Scala

+Ensime of course.

+## For Go

+Just playing around - `go-mode` for syntax highlighting only...